Fell Running Run by speedyhamill

 Torry Quine asks: How many medals do you have and which is your favourite?

-The holly and the fleecy asks: Can we worship at your feet please, and exactly how many pairs of trainers is it you have ordered off the web whilst under the influence?
+Just Fleecing-well Do It asks: Can we worship at your feet please, and exactly how many pairs of trainers is it you have ordered off the web whilst under the influence?

 You are funny fleecy.
 I'd forgotten about that vodka induced moment!
 To my knowledge there has only been one pair of running shoes bought whilst under the influence (though I have no recollection of this at all) but I also have just about every piece of kit a runner could need (except a decent rain proof jacket) and some of those purchases were made late at night after I'd had a vodka or eight.
 This is why I only drink about 4 times a year - it's far too expensive to do too often.
 Mr GM once ordered a bottle of Port when he got home from the pub.
 It cost him £80 and he couldn't remember buying it.
 The internet is a dangerous place!